 The following places and precincts identified in the table below are recommended for the Heritage Overlay and should form part of a planning scheme amendment.
 In summary, we recommend the following number of places and precincts:

-- Three (3) new individual places. - Four (4) new precincts.
+- Three (3) new individual places (two (2) individual places not included in the Heritage Overlay see Addendum); and. - Four (4) new precincts.

 Table 7.
 Summary of places recommended for the HO.